Operation Astonia: German defences

 On 14 August 1944, Colonel Hermann-Eberhard Wildermuth took command of the fortress and later put the effective strength of the garrison at around 8,000 men, from a total of more than 11,000 personnel.
 Wildermuth had a Festungs Stamm Abteilung (fortress cadre unit) elements of the 226th Infantry Division and 245th Infantry Division; a battalion of Security Regiment 5, marines and some naval personnel.
 About 50,000 French civilians remained in the port from the normal population of about 160,000 people.
 On 9 September, Wildermuth ordered that infantry attacks were to be resisted, even with pistols but when tanks attacked, strongpoints which had no anti-tank guns could surrender; rather than fight to the last man, the garrison was to resist until the last anti-tank gun.

 Before the attack, the defenders were given an ultimatum and called upon to surrender; Wildermuth countered by requesting that civilians should be evacuated, given that his orders from Hitler were to hold Festung Le Havre to the last man.
-Wildermuth appealed to British humanity and repeated his offer, even after the bombing campaign started but was again refused.
-Crocker judged that the proposed two-day truce to get the civilians out, would take too long and delay the capture of the port.
+According to Wildermuth, many of the civilians were reluctant to leave, even when forced; some Resistance groups opposed evacuation, and there were concerns of a recurrence of the looting that had occurred in 1940.
+Major E.S.
+Scott, the 49th Division GS02, who was present at the parley on 3 September, and the division intelligence officer, Major D. R. C. Engleheart, said that Wildermuth refused to surrender or to allow French civilians to pass through his lines.
+He was given 48 hours to change his mind, but still refused.
+"Any suggestion, from whatever source," Scott said, "that the British High Command vetoed the evacuation of civilians before the battle is totally without any foundation."